bros-before-code/hoot-topic/content/posts/top-5-largest-snakes.md

 date: 2025-06-08
 cover_image: "/images/snake-cover.png"
 draft: false
-summary: "Slithering giants roam the wild — some longer than a bus!
- Here are the top 5 largest snakes on Earth."
+summary: "Meet the world’s biggest serpents — massive, muscle-bound predators that stretch the limits of size."
 ---

 Slithering giants roam the wild — some longer than a bus!